Skip to main content

 As part of the ERBAP (Ecosystem Resilience and Biodiversity Action Plan), we have now joined the Hedgehog Friendly Campus accreditation scheme.
 This is a national biodiversity programme set up by the British Hedgehog Preservation Society in collaboration with SOS-UK for universities, and more recently for colleges and primary schools.

-The programme offers free support to staff and students that wish to take meaningful actions to help transform university campuses into a safe habitat for hedgehogs and other wildlife.
+The programme offers free support to staff and students who wish to take meaningful actions to help transform university campuses into a safe habitat for hedgehogs and other wildlife.

 100% recycled paper